-In October 2023, the Company entered into an underwriting agreement (the "Underwriting Agreement") with J.P.
-Morgan Securities LLC, and Piper Sandler & Co., as representatives of the several underwriters named therein (the "Underwriters"), relating to the issuance and sale of an aggregate of 14,270,074 shares of the Company's common stock, which includes the exercise in full by the underwriters of their option to purchase an additional 1,861,314 shares (the "Option Shares"), at a public offering price of \$6.85 per share.
-Total proceeds of the transaction, including the Option Shares were \$92.4 million, net of underwriting discounts and estimated offering expenses.
-The offering closed on October 16, 2023.
+In October 2024, the Company entered into an underwriting agreement (the "Underwriting Agreement") with J.P.
+Morgan Securities LLC, Jefferies LLC and Piper Sandler & Co., as representatives of the several underwriters named therein (the "Underwriters"), relating to the issuance and sale of an aggregate of 10,265,488 shares of the Company's common stock at \$28.25 per share and pre-funded warrants to purchase 353,983 shares of its common stock.
+The offering price per pre-funded warrant was \$28.2499, which equals the per share public offering price for the common shares less the \$0.0001 exercise price for each such pre-funded warrant.
+The pre-funded warrants are exercisable at any time and only expire when exercised in full.
+The offering closed on October 10, 2024.
+Pursuant to the Underwriting Agreement, the Underwriters were granted a 30-day option to purchase up to 1,592,920 additional shares (the "Option").

+Shares") of common stock, which was exercised in full on October 16, 2024.
+Total proceeds of the transaction, including the Option Shares were approximately \$324.4 million, net of underwriting discounts and estimated offering expenses.

 The Company has had a sales agreement in place during various time periods with Jefferies LLC ("Jefferies") with respect to an at-the-market ("ATM") offering program.
 Under this program, the Company is able to offer and sell, from time to time at its sole discretion, shares of its common stock through Jefferies as its sales agent.
 In an ATM offering, exchange-listed companies incrementally sell newly issued shares into the secondary trading market through a designated broker-dealer at prevailing market prices.
 The current ATM agreement, established in November 2022, allows for the sale of shares of common stock having an aggregate offering price of up to \$100 million.
-As of December 31, 2023, the Company has sold 619,290 shares, generating net proceeds of \$5.2 million, under the ATM program.
+As of December 31, 2024, the Company has sold 619,290 shares, generating net proceeds of \$5.2 million, under the ATM program.
+No sales were made under the ATM program during the year ended December 31, 2024.

-The Company has issued pre-funded warrants, as well as warrants as part of its financing activities.
+The Company has issued pre-funded warrants to purchase common stock, as well as warrants to purchase common stock as part of its financing activities.
 Both the pre-funded warrants and warrants meet the conditions for equity classification and are recorded as a component of stockholders' equity within additional paid-in capital.
-In June 2022 and November 2020, the Company issued 25,510,205 and 2,179,487 pre-funded warrants, respectively.
-During the year ending December 31, 2023, 8,154,695 of the Company's pre-funded warrants were exercised.
-As of December 31, 2023, the Company has 19,534,997 pre-funded warrants outstanding.
+In October 2024, June 2022 and November 2020, the Company issued 353,983, 25,510,205 and 2,179,487 pre-funded warrants, respectively.
+During the years ended December 31, 2024 and 2023, 2,526,833 and 8,154,695, respectively of the Company's pre-funded warrants were exercised.
+As of December 31, 2024, the Company has 17,362,147 pre-funded warrants outstanding.
 In June 2022, the Company also issued 10,459,181 warrants with an exercise price of \$7.35.
-During the year ending December 31, 2023, 471,025 of the Company's warrants were exercised.
-As of December 31, 2023, the Company has 9,988,156 warrants outstanding.
+During the years ended December 31, 2024 and 2023, 1,309,492 and 471,025, respectively of the Company's warrants were exercised.
+As of December 31, 2024, the Company has 8,678,664 warrants outstanding.